 February 9, 2016 — From time to time, some celebrities and public figures will open up in the media to reveal their struggles with endometriosis.
-While it can be validating for some people to see personalities like Padma Lakshmi (arguably the most outspoken and high profile figure to begin speaking openly about her struggles many years ago) discuss endometriosis, the ensuing press coverage around their stories is typically rife with misinformation and gross inaccuracies, which in turn get shared in perpetuity because of the high profile personality attached to the feature.
+While it can be validating for some people to see personalities like Padma Lakshmi (arguably the most outspoken figure to begin speaking openly about her struggles back in 2009) discuss endometriosis, the ensuing press coverage around their stories is typically rife with misinformation and gross inaccuracies, which in turn get shared in perpetuity because of the high profile personality attached to the feature.

 Articles and books featuring the stories of those who have come forth to talk about their experiences with endometriosis such as Susan Sarandon, Jamie King, Kirsten Storms, Halsey, Stephanie March, Daisy Ridley, Pamela Anderson, Cyndi Lauper, Tia Mowry, Jillian Michaels, Julianne Hough and many, many others – even Marilyn Monroe and Hillary Clinton – all had disease inaccuracies in common when the articles were run (sometimes through no fault of the profiled subject who was merely sharing her story, but as a result of poor fact gathering by the authors who cover them).
 The situation is further compounded when certain organizations and key leaders within the endometriosis community cosign the misinformation with erroneous “facts” of their own.
 One need only check a news source or social media feed on the disease to see the far-reaching fallout.
 Unfortunately, this is the kind of awareness that endometriosis does not need more of, and we must insist on better.
 The moment an article begins framing endometriosis as a ‘hard to diagnose’ illness affecting older women, characterized by normal endometrium merely implanted elsewhere and growing like weeds by means of ‘backwards periods,’ easily treated by drug therapy, hysterectomy or non-excisional surgery, the author has ceased to be informative – and is in fact doing harm by publishing such statements.